Stinging and Biting Pests (C 782)Download PDF

 Mosquitoes, flies, fleas, ticks, chiggers and spiders can all produce irritating and sometimes painful bites.
-The pain and irrtation is usually associated with the puncture from the bite, the saliva injected to aid feeding or the venom injected by spiders.
+The pain and irritation is usually associated with the puncture from the bite, the saliva injected to aid feeding or the venom injected by spiders.

 Deer and Horse Flies:

-Deer and horse flies are strong fliers and a serious nuisance of warmblooded animals and people.
+Deer and horse flies are strong fliers and a serious nuisance of warm-blooded animals and people.
 Only the females need a blood meal.
 Their mouthparts are bladelike and it is painful when they cut through the skin.
-When the blood is flowing from the wound they will “lap” it up.
+When the blood is flowing from the wound they will "lap" it up.
 The larvae feed in a wide variety of wet or damp sites that are high in organic material.
 Most females feed during the warmer parts of the day, but some species prefer the hours at dawn or dusk.
 Horse flies are larger than deer flies and usually have clear wings, while the deer fly has dark markings on the wings.

 Biting Midges, “No-see-ums,” “Punkies” and “Sand Flies”:

 These pests are very small flies (about 1/32 to to 1/16-inch long) whose small, bladelike mouthparts make a painful wound out of proportion to its tiny size.
 Welts and lesions from the bite may last for days.
-The larvae of various species breed in a wide variety of damp or wet places high in organic matter.
+The larvae of various species develop in a wide variety of damp or wet places high in organic matter.
 Most are attracted to lights.
-One vicious biter breeds along the Atlantic coast in salt marshes and wet soil.
+One vicious biter develops along the Atlantic coast in salt marshes and wet soil.
 Another species, found in mountainous areas, feeds in the evening and night hours and is small enough to pass through ordinary screens.
-These are important pests along coastal and mountainous areas and can seriously interfere with outdoor activities.
+These are important pests in coastal and mountainous areas and can seriously interfere with outdoor activities.

 Black Flies (Buffalo Gnats):

 Repellents should be used when outdoors as needed.
 Various formulations (many different brand names) containing "DEET" (N, N-diethyl-m-toluamide) can be applied to the skin to give several hours of protection.
 Perspiration and activity tend to reduce the length of protection.
 Those formulations with a higher percent of "DEET" tend to last longer but also tend to cost more.
-The CDC has recently approved Picaridin, Oil of Lemon Eucalyptus and IR3535 as effective alternatives to "DEET."
+The CDC has recently approved Picaridin, Oil of Lemon Eucalyptus and IR3535 as effective alternatives to DEET.
 For additional protection against mosquitoes that bite through clothing, Permanone (the brand name of an aerosol containing permethrin), which is sprayed on clothing to repel and kill ticks, is also effective against flying insect pests for a day or more.